Writer tells jury at trial: Donald Trump raped me - ExBulletin

 Writer tells jury at trial: Donald Trump raped me

-This is a fraudulent and fake witch hunt!
+“It’s a fraudulent and false story – Witch Hunt!”
 Trump wrote on his social media platform, Truth Social.
 His comments prompted the judge to warn Trump’s lawyers that he could create more legal problems for himself.

-Trump has not attended the trial so far, but his attorneys said on Tuesday he could still choose to testify.
+Trump has not attended the trial so far, but his lawyers said Tuesday he could still choose to testify.

 The lawsuit comes as Trump seeks the Republican presidential nomination again, and weeks after he pleaded not guilty to unrelated criminal charges involving payments made to silence a porn actor who said he had sex with him. .

-Former advice columnist E. Jean Carroll, second from right, arrives in federal court in New York on Wednesday.
-She began her trial testimony on her claim that former President Donald Trump raped her nearly three decades ago in the dressing room of a department store.
-(AP Photo/Seth Wenig) (AP)

-Carroll, a 79-year-old former columnist, was largely pragmatic on the witness stand, so much so that after crying as she told jurors that being able to spend my day in court is everything to me, she quickly dialed herself- even and refused to take a break.
+Carroll, a 79-year-old former advice columnist, was largely pragmatic on the witness stand – so much so that after crying while telling jurors that ‘being able to get through my day in court is everything to me’, she broke down. quickly calmed down and refused to take a break.

 She said he asked her for advice on choosing a gift for a woman and she was happy to oblige.
-As an advice columnist, asking Trump for advice on freebies was a wonderful prospect, and Carroll figured she’d end up with a fun story, she said.
+As an advice columnist, asking Trump for advice on freebies “was a wonderful prospect,” and Carroll thought she’d end up with a fun story, she said.

 She testified that she suggested a hat, but he turned to lingerie, and soon they were making fun of the bodysuit.
 Amused and flirtatious, she followed him, laughing even as he closed the dressing room door, perhaps even when he pushed her against a wall.